Schizophrenia Treatment and Self-Help

 Meet new people.
 Joining a schizophrenia support group can help you meet other people dealing with the same challenges and learn important coping tips.
 Or get involved with a local church, club, or other organization.

 Take advantage of support services in your area.
-Ask your doctor or therapist about services available in your area, contact hospitals and mental health clinics, or see the Resources section below for links to support services.
+Ask your doctor or therapist about services available in your area or contact hospitals and mental health clinics, or see the Where to turn for help section below for links to support services.

 Tip 4: Manage stress